fullstackgcp/node-cloud-run-cd/ck3n65ta4013leas1xwdhopxp.md

 Software developers often build artifacts (Docker containers, WAR files, APK bundles etc.) from codes.

-This requires reliable internet connection, high processing power, sufficient storage space, constant upgrade of build tools among others.
+This often requires reliable internet connection, high processing power, sufficient storage space, constant upgrade of build tools among others.

-The built artifacts are published e.g. deploying containers to the cloud or hosting APK files on Play store.
+Built artifacts could be published e.g. deploying containers to the cloud or hosting APK files on Play store.
 However, this also includes steps that might be difficult when done manually or on a local machine.

 > In this tutorial, you will leverage [Cloud Build](https://cloud.google.com/cloud-build/) to build artifacts extremely fast on the Cloud using the following examples: